Advertisement

 Overview

 The Alister MacKenzie-designed course at the University of Michigan is ranked in the top five of Golf Digest’s top collegiate courses in America, and the university also owns Radrick Farms, a Pete and Alice Dye design, also a member of our Greatest College Courses list.
 Radrick Farms is Dye in his gentlest form.
 The course is one of Dye’s earliest designs and lacks many of the penal features that he used in his most famous layouts.
-Some bunkers have the steep faces Dye would use more in his later designs but many are quite forgiving.
-The course is built on a former gravel mine, giving the terrain significant elevation change of up to 100 feet across the property.
+Some bunkers have the steep faces Dye would use more in his later designs, but many are quite forgiving.
+The course is built on a former gravel mine, giving the terrain a significant elevation change of up to 100 feet across the property.
 Like the university’s MacKenzie design, Radrick Farms is semi-private and open to those with an affiliation to the university.

 About